scaleway/docs-content/docs/CONTRIBUTING.md

 ## Who can contribute?

-Anyone who has a GitHub account can contribute to the documentation content.
+Anyone who has a GitHub account can contribute to the documentation content:

+- Users within the Scaleway organization can open pull requests directly in the docs-content repository.

+- External users (i.e. not part of the Scaleway organization) must fork the repository and open a pull request from the forked repository.

 ## How to contribute?